Frequently Asked Questions about the NC Immunization Program (NCIP)

 The recertification process is mandated by the federal Vaccines for Children (VFC) Program.
 We cannot send vaccines to providers with no current contract on file.

-What to expect in your recertification packet
+What to expect in your recertification communication

-• Instructions for completion and returning the packet.
+• Instructions for completion.

 • Return deadline.
 Failure to return by the deadline will result in vaccine shipment delays and may result in removal from the program.